cldeluna/pandas_for_pandemic_data/README.md

 - US County Level data

-They do a good job of keeing the data set very clean.
+They do a good job of keeping the data set very clean.
 Its all numeric and so far I've not seen any missing data which is rare for any data set.

 ```
 == Number of MISSING values in each column: